-Family Services of Greater Vancouver (FSGV) handles information in accordance with the Freedom of Information and Protection of Privacy Act (Canada), and the Personal Information Protection Act (British Columbia).
+Family Services of Greater Vancouver (FSGV) collects, uses and discloses personal information in accordance with the British Columbia Personal Information Protect Act, or, where applicable, the British Columbia Freedom of Information and Protection of Privacy Act.
 Information about the substance of these acts is made available at FSGV branch offices.
 Questions and/or complaints regarding privacy and confidentiality as they directly pertain to the programs and services delivered by FSGV may be directed to the agency’s Privacy Officer; in addition, agency staff will advise clients of their rights with regard to privacy and confidentiality.

 All participants in programs operated by Family Services of Greater Vancouver and all recipients of agency services (hereafter referred to as clients) can expect that all personal information provided to the agency will be treated with the utmost confidentiality.
 FSGV will release personal information concerning a client only with the written permission of that client (unless ordered by a court or tribunal of competent jurisdiction).